ckt29175/HackTheBoxWriteUps/Zipper/Readme.md

 ![Image](https://i.gyazo.com/fb40cffa499fb2a4adc1d6927d0a0f88.png)

 # Privledge Escalation (User)
-We are a very low privledged user, authenticated as the Zabbix service:
+We are now a very low privledged user, authenticated as the Zabbix service:
 ```
 $ whoami
 zabbix